 Another way to check your health is body composition or percent body fat, which looks at how much of your body is lean mass and how much is fat.
 According to the American Council on Exercise, women are considered to have obesity at 32 percent body fat, and 25 percent for men.

 There are several ways to check yours.
 For the most accurate measurement with detailed insights, you can get a DEXA scan (dual-energy X-ray absorptiometry), which costs between $150 and $400.
 Bathroom scales that use bioelectrical impedance are less accurate, but are accessible and can help you track change over time.
 The least expensive way to measure body fat is a skinfold test done with a pair of $10 to $15 skinfold calipers.

 But remember that your size is only one part of the picture!
 So be sure to factor in these other important measures of health:

 eating patterns and behaviors

-Talk to your provider about them, get the proper tests, and work with your health coach on any areas that could use improvement.
+Get the proper tests and talk to your provider about any areas that could use improvement.

 Found is among the largest medically-supported weight care clinics in the country, serving nearly 200,000 members to date.
 To start your journey with Found, take our quiz.